avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 Here's how it works.
 When `make` processes this rule, it assumes that `hello` represents a file.
 It thus looks for a file named `hello` in the working directory.
 Because it does not find one, it determines that `hello` needs to be built, and it thus executes the command `echo "Hello, world!"`.
 At this point, `make` considers its job complete.
 It does not care whether a file named `hello` is in fact created.

+A couple of important things are importance to recognize:

-The important point to recognize is that because this rule will never create a file named `hello`, it will always be considered out-of-date.
+1. Because this rule will never create a file named `hello`, it will always be considered out-of-date.
 Thus, we can run `make hello` as many times as we'd like, and, each time, `make` will execute the command `echo "Hello, world!"`.
 For example, if we run `make hello` three times in a row:

 ```bash
 $ make hello